support, education and advocacy since 1993

 • Tuesday Talks are not open to students attending events for class credit.

-Our Tuesday Talk discussion group rotation includes:
+Our Tuesday Talk discussion group topics sample:

-Ace & Arrow Talk
+Ace & Aro Talk

 Coming Out Stories

 Lesbian, gay, bisexual, transgender, queer people and their allies are invited to join a supportive discussion on "coming out."
 Share your story and listen to others'.
 Help us celebrate National Coming Out Day (Oct.
 11)!
-Pizza provided.
-This meeting is not open to students attending events for class credit.

 Deconstructing Gender

 All are welcome to join a supportive discussion on how we deconstruct concepts around gender, explore ideas outside the gender binary, and how we create new language to describe our gender identity.
-This meeting is not open to students attending events for class credit.

 Faith Talk

 This supportive discussion group is for LGBTQ and questioning students to explore their experiences with faith, spirituality and organized religion.
 Please respect this meeting as a safe space for members of the LGBTQ community.
-This meeting is not open to students attending events for class credit.

 Family Talk

 This supportive discussion group is for LGBTQ people and their allies to share experiences around family and coming out, acceptance, and building better relationships.
-This meeting is not open to students attending events for class credit.

 Fluidity Talk

 This supportive discussion group is for students to talk about the bisexual, pansexual, nonbinary, transgender, queer and questioning communities, or the need for any labels around sexual orientation or gender identity.
-This meeting is not open to students attending events for class credit.

 Let's Have a KiKi

 This is a general discussion and open to all.
 Bring your questions; bring your concerns.
-This meeting is not open to students attending events for class credit.

 Let's Talk About Queering Relationships

 This supportive discussion group is for LGBTQ people and their allies to share experiences around “queering” the spectrum of relationships we build and constructing healthier relationships.
-This meeting is not open to students attending events for class credit.

 Let's Talk About Sex

 Students of all sexual orientations and gender identities are welcome to join us for a frank discussion about sex and sexuality.
-This is the only Tuesday Talk session that is open to students attending for class credit.

 LGBTQ Media Representation

 All are welcome to join us for a discussion on how LGBTQ people are represented within television, social media, literature and other forms of major media.
-This meeting is not open to students attending events for class credit.

 Additional Discussion Groups